Nonprofit & Mutual aid Partner FAQs

 Why is food rescue important?

-We're a volunteer-driven transportation solution that coordinates food rescues through the Chicago FR app.
+We're a volunteer-driven transportation solution that coordinates food rescues through the CFR app.
 Food donations are entered into the app, which notifies volunteers when and where to pick it up.
-They then claim the rescue and deliver the food directly to the NPP.
+They then claim the rescue and deliver the food directly to the nonprofit or mutual aid partner.

 We deliver food rescues to any organization or institution serving people in need of food — soup kitchens, pantries, public housing sites, WIC sites, and more.